May be used to fulfill Technology Credits. Technology Graduation Requirements: 1 Credit Total.

 The course introduces students to the creative aspects of programming, abstractions, algorithms, large data sets, the Internet, cybersecurity, and how computing impacts our world.
 Students will develop the computational thinking skills needed to fully exploit the power of digital technology and help build a strong foundation in core programming and problem-solving.

-The course is designed to engage students from diverse backgrounds and those new to computing – and excite students with a curriculum that focuses on the core ideas that shape the landscape of computer science and its impact on our
+The course is designed to engage students from diverse backgrounds and those new to computing – and excite students with a curriculum that focuses on the core ideas that shape the landscape of computer science and its impact on our society.

-society.
 Using project-based lessons and materials throughout, students will work to address real-world problems and design solutions to put computational thinking into practice.
-These culminate in a capstone Performance Task project where students can demonstrate what they’ve learned – to become creators, instead of merely consumers, of the technology all
+These culminate in a capstone Performance Task project where students can demonstrate what they’ve learned – to become creators, instead of merely consumers, of the technology all around them.

 This course will prepare students for the end-of-course AP Exam.
-This course will be capped at 20 students.

 1 credit | Grades 11-12 | Advanced